The East Wind Digital Stamps is sponsoring Outlawz Coloring Challenges during November.

-You should definitely enter this challenge and should also visit my Outlawz Coloring Challenge Teamies' blogs for inspiration!
-Carla, Dawn, and Penny are seriously talented!
+You should definitely enter this challenge.
+All you need to do is color an open line image with any colorant you choose!
+You should also visit my Outlawz Coloring Challenge Teamies' blogs for inspiration!
+Carla, Dawn, Penny, and Laine are seriously talented!

 Thanks for visiting today!